Meet NARA's Leadership

 Swarnali has been with NARA since February of 2013.
 Prior to her appointment as CIO, she served in the role of Deputy Chief Information Officer/Director of Operations.
 Before joining NARA, Swarnali served as the CIO for the Foreign Agricultural Service within the Department of Agriculture.
 She is an accomplished senior manager with domestic and international experience in leading the strategy and tactical operations of an information technology organization.
 She has proven experience in innovative, results-driven success managing a multi-million dollar government information technology organization and has a proven track record for providing information services to headquarters as well as field offices.

 She holds a Bachelor of Science degree in Computer Science from the University of Maryland Baltimore County (UMBC).

-Micah Cheatham was appointed as NARA's Chief Financial Officer (CFO) in June 2011.
-As CFO, he is the principal adviser to the Archivist on Federal financial management and provides enterprise wide leadership for budget, accounting policy and operations, financial reporting, and operation of NARA's Trust Fund.
+Micah Cheatham was appointed as NARA's Chief of Management and Administration in October 2016.
+Prior to this appointment, he served as NARA’s Chief Financial Officer.
 He has previously served as the Director of Budget for the General Services Administration and in financial management positions in the Internal Revenue Service.
 Micah holds an undergraduate degree in Economics from the London School of Economics and a graduate degree in Applied Economics from the University of Michigan.

 Important Points of Contact